hxc34/hxc34/README.md

 ### Hello! 👋

 My name is Henry Chen.

-I'm currently a computer science major at the University of Western Ontario.
+I'm currently a Computer Science student at the University of Western Ontario.

-I'm fluent in a wide variety of cs languages, from Java, to Html5, to C.

-I'm intrestead in a wide variety of non-cs related topics, particularly in Philosphy, Politics, Anthropology, and History.

-I understand the English language, with some knowladge of the Chinese language.
+Funfact: I speak some Chinese along with English
 <!--
 **hxc34/hxc34** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.